Woodleigh Impact

 Based on Woodleigh Impact's stated funding philosophy, the following factors are critical:

-1. Impact-Focused Work: The foundation states they are “obsessively focused on impact” and “strive to find the most impactful organisations to then fund them to do more great work.”
-Organizations must be able to demonstrate significant, measurable impact in their cause area.
+1. Impact-Focused Work: The foundation strives to find the most impactful organisations to then fund them to do more great work.
+Organisations must be able to demonstrate significant, measurable impact in poverty alleviation.

-1. Strong Leadership: They “seek out people with strong track records who display great clarity of thought and the ability to get things done.”
+1. Strong Leadership: They seek out organisations with outstanding leadership that display great clarity of thought and the ability to get things done.
 Leadership quality and execution capability are key selection criteria.

-1. Organizational Autonomy and Judgment: The foundation "doesn't believe in ring-fenced funding as it can be an unnecessary hindrance on the ability of an organisation to operate how it thinks best.“ They state: ”if [we] don't think an organisation knows how to wisely allocate their energy and resources, [we] simply don't fund."
-Organizations must demonstrate sound judgment and effective resource allocation.
+1. Organisational Autonomy and Judgment: The foundation doesn't believe in ring-fenced funding as it can be an unnecessary hindrance on the ability of an organisation to operate how it thinks best.
+They state: if they don't think an organisation knows how to wisely allocate their energy and resources, they simply don't fund.
+Organisations must demonstrate sound judgment and effective resource allocation.

 Key Takeaways for Grant Writers

-• No public application process exists - this funder identifies and approaches organizations proactively rather than accepting applications
+• No public application process exists - this funder identifies organisations proactively through research and connections rather than accepting applications

-• Unrestricted, trust-based funding model - if selected, expect unrestricted funding and minimal reporting burdens, but selection requires demonstrating exceptional organizational judgment
+• Unrestricted, trust-based funding model - if selected, expect unrestricted funding, but selection requires demonstrating exceptional organisational judgment

-• Focus on your impact track record - with emphasis on “strong track records” and organizations “achieving significant impact,” demonstrated results are more important than proposed activities
+• Focus on your impact track record - demonstrated results in poverty alleviation are more important than proposed activities

 🎯 You've done the research.
 Now write an application they can't refuse.